Corporate

 Indoors after dark

-Home theatre seats eight.
+Home theater seats eight.
 Ping-pong table in the games room.
 Catan, Codenames, and three decks of cards in the cabinet.

 2-4 hours